Lectures on dualities ABC in representation theory: Introduction

 The $\imath$Schur duality has been extended to the affine type \cite{FLW20} (also cf. \cite{FLLLW}).
 A further extension and formulation via affine $q$-Schur algebras of arbitrary type can be found in \cite{CLW20b}.

-A (global) crystal basis theory of $\imath$quantum groups $\Ui$ of type AIII (under some restrictive assumption on unequal parameters) has been developed in \cite{Wat18}.
+A (global) crystal basis theory of $\imath$quantum groups $\Ui$ of type AIII (under some restrictive assumption on unequal parameters) has been developed in \cite{Wat18}; for recent advance in type AI see \cite{Wat21}.
 Letzter \cite{Let19} has constructed a Cartan subalgebra in any $\imath$quantum group of finite type (which gives the right classical limit), and this plays a basic role in a further development of a highest weight theory for a class of $\imath$quantum groups; see \cite{Wat19}.

 There has been an $\imath$Hall algebra realization of the quasi-split $\imath$quantum groups in a program developed by Lu and the second author, cf. \cite{LuW19a, LuW20}.
 The universal $\imath$quantum groups were introduced therein with additional central elements, and $\imath$quantum groups with various parameters \`a la Letzter are recovered by central reductions.